 We used to get it.
-Statewide, school started only after Labor Day was spent.
-We could all feel the nights run crisp while water held its warmth.
-Everyone wanted a final big weekend.
+Statewide, school could only start if Labor Day was spent.
+We all felt the nights running crisp while water held its warmth.
+Everyone wanted a final, extended weekend.
 But this year, in our local district, the buses roll in August.
 The powers that be are worried about STEM and globalization.
 They’re likely right to worry, but still.

 This year, Caleb will be in the seventh grade and Hollis in second.
 Caleb starts junior high.
 When I was his age, in Dekalb County, GA, seventh grade was the last rung in elementary school.
 Eighth graders were sub-freshmen in high school.
 My family moved to a new district during the dividing summer, to a place where I knew no one.
 A big change was coming for me regardless, but seventh grade wasn’t just the end of an era.
 It may have been the best of my formal education!
 Too much of what followed was a slog.